 “It is preferred that helmet therapy be begun before the child is one year old to attain the best outcome.
 Let us assist you in this and help your child have a healthy and solid head for a great future.”

-Helmet therapy is very effective in correcting abnormally shaped heads in infants.
+Helmet therapy for babies is very effective in correcting abnormally shaped heads in infants.
 It is also known as cranial remolding or infant head shapers, a safe and conservative way to help prompt normal head shape development.

 As parents, we all want the best for our little ones, especially when it comes to their healthy growth and development.
-If your baby has a flat or uneven head shape, helmet therapy can gently guide their skull into a natural, rounded shape.
+If your baby has a flat or uneven head shape, baby helmet therapy can gently guide their skull into a natural, rounded shape.

 At KARE Prosthetic & Orthotics, we specialize in providing custom-made, lightweight, and comfortable cranial helmets designed to correct head shape safely and effectively.
 Using advanced 3D scanning and precision fitting, our expert team ensures that every helmet is tailored for the best results.
 With years of experience in prosthetic and orthotic care in India, we are committed to helping your baby grow with confidence.